How to change MySQL user and root password?

 Enter password:

-Note that you do not have to run "flush privileges" MySQL command to reload the privileges when you use "mysqladmin" command.
+Note that you do not have to run the "flush privileges" MySQL command to reload the privileges when you use "mysqladmin" command.

 [client]